EdwardAdelin/SDT-Project/Code-Microservices-Implementation/README.md

-# SkillHub - Microservices Application (Dockerized)
+# SkillHub - Microservices Application (Dockerized with RabbitMQ)

+This project implements a scalable freelance marketplace (SkillHub), demonstrating core cloud-native patterns, Asynchronous Communication (RabbitMQ), and a foundational Continuous Integration (CI) pipeline.

 SkillHub is a freelance marketplace application built using a robust **Microservices Architecture**.
 It demonstrates core cloud-native